-The Humboldt River stretches across most of northern Nevada, and is considered to be the largest river in the State of Nevada and The Great Basin entirely.
-But, thousands of years ago, this enormous river was even mightier, and fed prehistoric glacial Lake Lahontan.
-Nearly 23,000 years ago when the elevation of this enormous ancient lake was lower than the present reservoir, animals like camels, horses, mammoths and bison were drawn to the water as a drinking source.
-Some of the first evidence of people living in the area stretches back to 9,500 years ago, who also depended on the water supply found here as a life source.
-INterestingly enough, fossilized bones from these prehistoric animals and artifacts from human life in the area have been found all along Rye Patch’s much lower, modern day shoreline.
+The Humboldt River stretches across most of northern Nevada and is considered to be the largest river in both the State of Nevada and the entire Great Basin region.
+Thousands of years ago, this enormous river was even mightier, feeding prehistoric glacial Lake Lahontan.
+Nearly 23,000 years ago when the elevation of this enormous ancient lake was lower than that of the present reservoir, animals such as camelops, horses, mammoths, and bison were drawn to the water as a drinking source.
+Some of the first evidence of people living in the area stretches back to 9,500 years ago.
+These inhabitants also depended on the water supply found here as a life source.
+Interestingly enough, fossilized bones from these prehistoric animals and artifacts from human life in the area have been found all along Rye Patch’s much lower, modern-day shoreline.

 Peter Skene Ogden was one of the first people to have moved through the region in 1829, while on a trapping expedition for the Hudson Bay Company.
-The California gold fields enticed thousands of more early pioneers, who traveled throughout the region in the 1850s, which led to a massive silver boom in the 1860s.
-During this time, like Unionville, Rochester, Star City, Humboldt City and Rye Patch sprang to life out of a sea of sage.
-Rye Patch was named for a patch of wild rye grass growing alongside the railroad, had a post office, school, boarding house and even a Central Pacific Railroad station after the completion of the Transcontinental Railroad in 1869.
+Soon, the California gold fields enticed thousands of early pioneers, who traveled across the region in the 1850s, which helped lead to Nevada’s massive silver boom in the 1860s.
+During this time, Rye Patch—much like Unionville, Rochester, Star City, and Humboldt City—sprang to life out of a sea of sage.
+Rye Patch—named for a patch of wild rye grass growing alongside the railroad—had a post office, school, boarding house, and even a Central Pacific Railroad station after the completion of the Transcontinental Railroad in 1869.

-Positioned 22 miles north of Lovelock and 50 miles south of Winnemucca, Rye Patch State Recreation Area is a recreationalist’s paradise.
-Known for trophy-class fishing ops and sunny afternoons spent boating, this 11,000 acre State Recreation Area is a perfect way to relax, without fighting crowds.
-Visitors and locals alike can bask in swimming, waterskiing, hiking, camping and picnicking, or try their luck at reeling in crappie, wipers, white bass, channel catfish, black bass and walleye.
+Positioned 22 miles north of Lovelock and 50 miles south of Winnemucca, Rye Patch State Park is a recreationist’s paradise.
+Known for trophy-class fishing and sunny afternoons spent boating, this 11,000-acre State Recreation Area is a perfect way to relax, without fighting crowds.
+Visitors and locals alike can bask in swimming, waterskiing, hiking, camping, and picnicking, or try their luck at reeling in crappie, wipers, white bass, channel catfish, black bass, and walleye.
 Take advantage of some shade from the original CCC-built shade ramadas found throughout the park, along with some signature stone-masoned barbeques the CCC is known for.
-If you’re interested in taking in Rye Patch’s beauty from the leisure of your vehicle, we’ve gotcha covered there too.
-With more than 72 miles of shoreline, some great afternoon drive possibilities await.
+If you’re interested in simply taking in Rye Patch’s beauty from the leisure of your vehicle, we’ve got you covered there too.

-Admission to Rye Patch State Recreation Area is $5.00.
-Camping is $15.00 per night and offered on a first-come, first-served basis—sites may not be reserved.
-The river campground below Rye Patch Dam has 22 units, a restroom with flush toilets and hot showers.
-The campground on the reservoir’s west side has 25 units, as well.
-Fees to access the boat launch is $10.00, or if you’re planning to camp and boat at Rye Patch, the combined total fee is $20.00 per night.
-For the most up to date information on hours, campsite availability and entry fees, please click here.
+Admission to Rye Patch State Recreation Area is $10 per vehicle ($5 for Nevada residents.)
+Camping is $20 per vehicle, per night ($15 for Nevada residents) and offered on a first-come, first-served basis.
+The fee to access the boat launch is $10, or if you’re planning to camp and boat at Rye Patch, the combined total fee is $20 per night.